APA Arizona Chapter Awards

 Award categories include:

-Great Public Places Arizona : Planning is behind the places communities value most.
+Great Public Places Arizona: Planning is behind the places communities value most.
 This category serves to recognize streets and public spaces that make communities stronger and bring people together through good planning.
-A Great Place demonstrates the Importance of planning, provides an opportunity for promotion and tourism, and illustrates how local policies strengthen our communities.
+A Great Place demonstrates the importance of planning, provides an opportunity for promotion and tourism, and illustrates how local policies strengthen our communities.
 Entries should describe the planning story, and why it is worthy of a Great Places designation.
+This category is intended for plans that have been implemented and celebrate the results.

 Distinguished Citizen Planner : An individual advancing or promoting the cause of planning in the public arena.
 This includes commissioners, boards of zoning appeals members, economic development boards, or other appointed officials.